Thinking of a Career Change?

 To narrow the gap between what you as a human person can do, and what’s expected of you, you need to improve your job.

 If you’re thinking that it’s you that’s at fault, don’t.
-The truth is, it might be your job’s not providing satisfaction.
+The truth is, it might be your job’s not providing satisfaction or it makes completing your work more difficult.

 You’re a Person, not an Office Machine